encoredev/encore/docs/ts/overview.md

 ---
 seotitle: Start building backends using Encore for TypeScript
 seodesc: Learn how Encore's TypeScript SDK works, and get to know the powerful features that help you build cloud backend applications easier than ever before.
-title: TypeScript SDK (beta)
+title: TypeScript SDK
 subtitle: Learn how to use Encore to build production-ready TypeScript backend applications and distributed systems
 toc: false
 lang: ts
 ---

 Modern backend applications rely on a common set of infrastructure primitives for most of the behavior.
 To improve your development workflow, Encore's TypeScript SDK lets you declare these primitives as type-safe objects in application code.
-Encore then takes care of running your local environments, [provisioning cloud infrastructure](/docs/deploy/infra) and deploying to [your cloud](/docs/deploy/own-cloud) in AWS/GCP.
+Encore then takes care of running your local environments, [provisioning cloud infrastructure](/docs/deploy/infra), and deploying to [your cloud](/docs/deploy/own-cloud) on AWS/GCP.

 **See how to use each primitive:**
 - [Services and APIs](/docs/ts/primitives/services-and-apis)